civetweb/civetweb/docs/UserManual.md

 If the value is not set (or set to -2), CivetWeb will not set the linger option at all.

-Note: For consistency with other timeouts, the value is configured in milliseconds.
+Note: For consistency with other timeout configurations, the value is configured in milliseconds.
 However, the TCP socket layer usually only offers a timeout in seconds, so the value should be an integer multiple of 1000.

+### websocket\_timeout\_ms
+Timeout for network read and network write operations for websockets, WS(S), in milliseconds.
+If this value is not set, the value of request\_timeout\_ms is used for HTTP(S) as well as for WS(S).
+In case websocket\_timeout\_ms is set, HTTP(S) and WS(S) can use different timeouts.

+Note: This configuration value only exists, if the server has been built with websocket support enabled.

+### enable_websocket_ping_pong `no`
+If this configuration value is set to `yes`, the server will send a websocket PING message to a websocket client, once the timeout set by websocket\_timeout\_ms expires.
+Clients (Web browsers) supporting this feature will reply with a PONG message.

+If this configuration value is set to `no`, the websocket server will close the connection, once the timeout expires.

+Note: This configuration value only exists, if the server has been built with websocket support enabled.

 ### lua\_preload\_file
 This configuration option can be used to specify a Lua script file, which